iboutsikas/cmsc341-web/projects/project3/designing_nodes.md

 This is a simple extension to the above.
 In _my_ opinion this only introduces more pain, over the previous idea.
 But remember, it is all about what makes sense to you, so you can implement it!
 You either have your m_Children vector populated and m_Leaves is empty, or the other way around.
+You could say that if height is 1 it means I am going to the leaves next.
+Otherwise I am going to the next node.

 ```c++
 template<typename TKey, typename TIndex>